Pan Pacific Sonargaon

-Pan Pacific Sonargaon is a hotel in Dhaka.
-It is one of the oldest 5 star hotel in Bangladesh and is owned by the Government of Bangladesh and operated by Pan Pacific Hotels and Resorts.
+The Pan Pacific Sonargaon is a hotel in Dhaka.
+It is one of the oldest 5 star hotel in Bangladesh and is owned by the government of Bangladesh and operated by Pan Pacific Hotels and Resorts.

 History

-Hotels Internation Limited was established on 25 June 1977 as a public limited company to establish a five star hotel in Dhaka.
+Hotels International Limited was established on 25 June 1977 as a public limited company to establish a five star hotel in Dhaka.
 The foundation of Pan Pacific Sonargaon was laid on 17 October 1977.
 The construction was financed by Overseas Economic Cooperation Fund (later renamed to Japan Bank for International Cooperation) as a loan to the government of Bangladesh.